catiotocat/Universal-DHD-Remote-Access-Websocket/docs.md

 # Universal DHD Remote Access Documentation

-> The URL for the websocket is `wss://catio.merith.xyz/ws/`
+> The Public websocket URL is `wss://catio.merith.xyz/ws/`

 The Universal DHD uses a websocket server to handle remote access functionality.

 ## Auth Flow

-Upon accepting a connection the server will send `INPUT USER`.

-In order to use remote access, the client must respond with `ws-dev-user`.

-The server will respond with another prompt: `INPUT KEY`.
+The server will prompt the user: `INPUT USER`.

 The client should respond with the access key to be used for authentication.
 This key will determine what stargates are available for the client to control.
 All stargate data will be provided regardless of access key.